How do you treat road rash from a motorcycle accident?

 Wash thoroughly – Use soap and clean water to gently wash scrapes and cuts.
 A shower can be painful when you have road rash but it’s a quick way to fully flush the entire area.

-Should you wash Road Rash?
+Should you put peroxide on Road Rash?

 Is itching a sign of healing or infection?